department-of-veterans-affairs/va.gov-team/products/health-care/checkin/research/staff-facing/group-interviews/conversation-guide.md

 I’ll give a bit of background on why we want to talk to you all and then tell you a bit about what this hour is going to look like.
 So, the team I'm working with is looking at how VA medical centers and CBOCs currently handle checking Veterans in and tracking Veteran through their appointment or services.
 As you know, the kiosk tool and VetLink software that many sites use are going away in the next year, and we are talking to staff as well as Veterans to make sure that what is built in its place meets the needs of everyone involved.

 What I'm hoping we will do today is have a conversation about how check in and patient tracking work at your facility, what’s working and what’s not working.
 I know you are all involved at different levels and different points in the process, I want to hear about each of your perspectives.
-I expect there to be some differences or disagreement, and that is actually really helpful.
+I expect there to be differences in your perspectives, and that is actually really helpful.
 The purpose of this conversation is not to reach any sort of consensus.

 Before we start, a few things I want to mention:
 - This entire session should take about 60 min.
 I want to be sure not to keep you much longer, so I may occasionally prompt you with the next question or topic.